 I am a Postdoctoral Fellow in the Department of Economics at the University of Alaska Anchorage.
+Starting in Fall 2025 I will be an Assistant Professor in the Department of Applied Economics at Oregon State University.

 My research focuses on the economics of climate risk and adaptation.

-Some current projects investigate the cost of hurricane evacuations, adaptation to climate change and natural disasters in homeowners insurance markets, and welfare damages of wildfire smoke for outdoor recreation.
+Some current projects investigate the cost of hurricane evacuations, climate risk in homeowners insurance markets, and welfare damages of wildfire smoke for outdoor recreation.

 Personal interests include guitar, French, punk, new wave, art, hiking, and basketball.